Six Steps to Successful Business Planning

 How to make your business planning a success

 I know that January is a popular time for starting to make new plans, followed by September when we get caught up in all the talk of a ‘new term’.
 But actually, any time is a good time to start making and acting on new plans.
 It’s never too late to sit down, work out where you are now and where you want to be, and prepare a strategy of how you are going to get there.
-Maybe you did do that in January, and now half way through the year have realised that you veered off course, got side-tracked or distracted (oooh shiny…), or forgot what you were aiming for.
+Maybe you do that in January, and get half way through the year and realise that you veered off course, got side-tracked or distracted (oooh shiny…), or forgot what you were aiming for.